Karkijahan, Nagorno-Karabakh: First Nagorno-Karabakh War

 The settlement had an Azerbaijani-majority population of 1,796 inhabitants prior to the outbreak of the Nagorno-Karabakh conflict in 1988.
 Following the expulsion of ethnic Azerbaijanis from the city of Stepanakert in 1988, most of them settled in Karkijahan.
 Armenian troops entered Karkijahan on 29 December 1991, and established full control over it the following day.
 By the time of its capture, most of the village's Azerbaijani population had already left the village.
 According to Azerbaijan, 34 people, including 3 women and 2 minors, were killed during the battles.
 During the hostilities in Karkijahan, a journalist of Radio Mayak, Leonid Lazarevich, was killed.
 Azerbaijani forces recaptured the village by 31 December, however it was finally retaken by Armenian forces in late January - early February 1992.
 The village was subsequently burned to the ground by Armenian forces.

 Republic of Artsakh

 Since the First Nagorno-Karabakh War, the settlement has been administrated as part of the city of Stepanakert by the Republic of Artsakh.
 It was renamed Krkjan (Քրքջան).

+Population

+As of December 2025, 30 Azerbaijani families, totaling 115 individuals, have been resettled in the village by Azerbaijan.